 Homemade dog foods containing broccoli or other cruciferous canine-friendly vegetables can also cause your dog to sound like a living whoopie cushion.

 Low-quality foods may also cause a lot of gas, thanks to their reliance on poorly digestible carbohydrates.
-Some dogs may also suffer from a variety of digestive issues (including flatulence) if their diet is changed abruptly.
+Some dogs may also suffer from a variety of digestive issues (including flatulence and a gurgling, noisy stomach) if their diet is changed abruptly.
 Fortunately, this kind of problem usually resolves on its own over time.

 - Pick a higher-quality dog food.
 Assuming your dog isn’t suffering from health problems that require him to eat a specific type of diet, you can often reduce the amount of gas that pours out his back end by switching to a higher-quality food.

 - Tweak your homemade recipe.
 We always recommend that owners use caution when feeding their dog homemade meals, as it is exceedingly difficult to provide a properly balanced diet.
 However, if your homemade recipe is making your dog gassy, consider using fewer beans and cruciferous vegetables.

 - Make sure you transition foods gradually.
 If you decide that you need to switch your dog’s diet to reduce the amount of gas he produces, do so slowly, by mixing in increasingly large amounts of his new food with his old one.
 Completely changing your dog’s diet should take place over about a week’s time.